aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>22-24</sup>&nbsp;The kindness of the Lord has not ended&#x2197;,
 His mercies not exhausted.
-They are new every morning.
+They are new every morning&#x2191;.
 <em>Raba emunatecha</em>.
 “My portion is God”, says my soul&#x2198;, thus do I hope in Him.